phlpphns/phlpphns.github.io/index.md

 ------
 <a href="https://phlpphns.github.io"><img src="img/photo_philipp.png" alt="Philipp" height="320"></a>

-* [phlpphns](https://phlpphns.github.io) - a first test of setting up my github page.
+* [phlpphns](https://phlpphns.github.io) - this is a link to my github account.
+Maybe you find something ineresting there, for example a template for CV and a thesis in LaTeX.
+Also, I provide a couple of tools for scientific data analyis there (more to come!).

 [Rust]
 ------
 <a href="https://www.rust-lang.org/"><img src="img/rust-logo-blk.svg" alt="Rust" height="32"></a>

+[European Crystallographic Association]
+[Inclusion – not only in crystals: spotting and overcoming potential obstacles](https://phlpphns.github.io/ECM34_MS_inclusion/) - a microsymposium at the ECM34 (34th European Crystallographic Meeting)

 <!---
 [Rust] / [WebAssembly]